MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/see-change-and-reset-a-conference-id-assigned-to-a-user.md

 - The conference ID must meet the length in digits set on the audio conferencing bridge.
 You can't use alphabetic or special characters in conference IDs; only numbers can be used.

-- Die Konferenz-ID für alle Ihre audiokonferenzbenutzer werden standardmäßig 7 Ziffern, und die Anzahl der Nachkommastellen kann nicht geändert werden.
+- Die Konferenz-ID für alle Audiokonferenz-Benutzer ist standardmäßig 7 Ziffern, und die Anzahl der Ziffern kann nicht geändert werden.

 ## <a name="want-to-know-how-to-manage-with-windows-powershell"></a>Möchten Sie wissen, wie Sie die Verwaltung mit Windows PowerShell organisieren?